...

 One of the most common pain management injections is called an epidural steroid injection.
 This injection is common for lower back pain but may also help with upper back and neck pain.
 When injected, steroidal medication is injected into the epidural space around the spinal cord.
 The medication reduces inflammation and pain.

 Nerve blocks are another common pain management injection.
 These injections deliver an anesthetic close to particular nerves, in an effort to interrupt nerve signals before they can get to the brain, where they would register as pain.
 These injections are used to treat pain caused by inflamed nerves and can be used to help identify the source of your pain.
+Some types of nerve block injections include medical branch, lumbar sympathetic, occipital, and genicular nerve blocks.

 Joint injections deliver medication into the joints for quick relief of pain and inflammation.
 Trigger point injections can help relax knots of muscles that may be causing pain in other parts of the body (for example, a trigger point in the neck is a common cause of tension headaches).